-- 1. In Manager, edit the layer that you want to configure. - 2.
+- 1. In Manager, select the Edit vool next to the layer that you want to configure. - 2.
 Click the Reports tab. - 3.
-Click Add Report. - Display Name: Type a display name for the report.
+Click Add Report. - 4.
+Display Name: Type a display name for the report.
 The display name can contain spaces and special characters. - 5.
-Description: Type a description for the report. - Include Feature Maps: If the report template includes one or more feature maps, select the Include Feature Maps check box. - 7.
-Perform Data Linking: If the report template references one or more data links, select the Perform Data Linking check box. - 8.
-Click Next.

-- 9. If the report template (.rpx file) has not yet been placed somewhere within the Sites folder, upload it now:

-- a.
-In the Filename list, open the folder that you want to upload the file to.

-- b.
-Click # Upload.
+Description: Type a description for the report. - 6.
+Include Feature Maps: If the report template includes one or more feature maps, select the Include Feature Maps checkbox. - Perform Data Linking: If the report template references one or more data links, select the Perform Data Linking checkbox. - 8.
+Click Next. - 9.
+If the report template (.rpx file) has not yet been placed somewhere within the Sites folder, upload it now: - a.
+In the Filename list, open the folder that you want to upload the file to. - b.
+Click # Upload. - c.

-- c.
 Click Select.

 - d.
 Browse to the file that you want to upload and select it.

 - e.
 Click Open.

 - f.
 Click Upload.

 - 10. Browse to the report template and select it.

 - 11. Click Finish.